 Groundwater itself may become contaminated in a number of ways.
 The most common way for this to happen is by contaminated surface water.
 Shallow aquifers can come under the influence of surface water if a stream, river, pond, or lake is near.
 Flooding from spring runoff, or runoff from fields which have been fertilized or have had pesticides or herbicides sprayed can also threaten groundwater.
 Spilled organic compounds, such as fuels, solvents, pesticides and herbicides can be carried by surface water as it percolates through the soil to an aquifer.
 Aquifers may be contaminated by surface water which leaches heavy metals from mines, nitrate and bacteria from septic systems or livestock yards, and various kinds of organic compounds from landfills.
 Abandoned but unsealed wells provide easy access for contamination carried by rodents, flood or runoff water, or from improper disposal of waste or refuse in the well.

 If you are unsure about what testing you need, please call the laboratory toll free at 1-800-821-7284, or visit the EPA website for more information about water problems and recommended testing.
-Potential health effects of contaminants are also listed on EPA's website, in Drinking Water Regulations.
+Potential health effects of contaminants are also listed on EPA's website, under Drinking Water Regulations.